Ayrx/blog/pages/opensource.md

 # atriage

-[atriage](https://github.com/Ayrx/atriage) is a triage tool for fl-fuzz that is written in Python.
+[atriage](https://github.com/Ayrx/atriage) is a triage tool for afl-fuzz that is written in Python.
 It attempts to de-dupe crash cases and perform exploitability analysis.